Meet Our Providers

 I hold a Master’s of Social Work degree from the University of Michigan and a Bachelor of Science in Psychology and Bachelor of Science in Women’s and Gender Studies from Grand Valley State University.

 In my clinical practice, I seek to provide a safe and brave space for wellness, that welcome each person's culture, spirituality, and identity.
-I specialize in work with those impacted by complex trauma, depression, suicide, anxiety, sexual assault and abuse, substance use, body image, interpersonal relationship challenges, life transitions, education/work/life balance.
+I specialize in work with those impacted by complex trauma, depression, suicide, anxiety, sexual assault and abuse, gender, interpersonal relationship challenges, and life transitions..

 As a therapist, I understand that psychological conflict can also emerge through cultural disruption, social injustice, and historical trauma.
 I employ an Anti-Racist, Trauma‐Informed-Care, Affirming, Harm-Reduction approach to help clients heal, learn, grow, and thrive.
 I support treatment goals and objectives based on an honest examination of thoughts, feelings, and behaviors without judgment.